 Michael Terranova (Alto)

 Marc Vilain (Tenor)

 * not pictured.

-Music will include a Magnificat and Nunc Dimittis by Weelkes, and two motets by Jean Lhéritier.
+In March, Vox Lucens presented a solemn evensong in honor of St. Anne, the mother of Mary at St. Anne’s in-the-Fields Episcopal Church in Lincoln.
+Music included a Magnificat and Nunc Dimittis by Weelkes, and two motets by Jean Lhéritier.

 To listen to a version of the Weelkes Magnificat, click on the following You Tube link: https://www.youtube.com/watch?v=w6Z7IO1zqoI

 Please see Vox Lucens’ Concert Schedule page for all their concert details.

 The group is directed by Jay Lane, President of the McClosky Institute of Voice.
 Jay teaches voice to beginning and advanced students of all ages in several locations (including PACC), and specializes in the revitalization of aging and damaged voices.
 Jay is the music director at the First Religious Society UU in Newburyport, where he plays the organ, conducts the choir, and leads the Candlelight Chorale.

 The PACC Artists in Residence Program is delighted to welcome the internationally recognized Classical Opera Soprano Joanna Porackova as our newest Artist in Residence.
 She has been celebrated for her “soaring majesty” (Opera News) and “huge vocal and emotional range” in both the mezzo soprano and soprano dramatic repertoire.